-If the online forums here are not enough, please visit the STEM Success Center page and click Schedule and Available Instructors.
-These experts are qualified to help you with assignments or modules without giving you an answer that will short-circuit your discovery process.
+If the online forums here are not enough, please visit the STEM center at Foothill College and experts there are qualified to help you with assignments or modules without giving you an answer that will shortcircuit your discovery process.
 Let them know that you are not to receive actual assignment solution code or even fragments.
 They probably know this already, but it's your responsibility to avoid submitting something that was written by a tutor or another person.